Brody-Lab/tzl_spGLM/README.md

 julia> SPGLM.save(eo, model.options.outputpath)
 julia> SPGLM.save(characterization, model.options.outputpath)
 ```
+This should take no more than a few mintues

 ### MATLAB command window
 Let's check whether the model actually fit the data, using utilities in [+SPGLM](/src/+SPGLM/) and [+TZL](https://github.com/Brody-Lab/tzluo/tree/master/%2BTZL)